alanlansy/Final_project/README.md

  - navigate to prediction folder and open terminal there
  - install all dependencies of python packages using pip3
  - start server with python3 app.py
--this will start prediction module
+- this will start prediction module